brahiangiraldo/Jolders/README.md

 ## Tirgy CRM

-This project is crm of Tirgy.
+This project is Jolders Web App
 <br/>
 Reactjs with Nextjs and storybook
 <br/>